 To determine if you have thin content you’ll want to use the tool Screaming Frog or Siteliner.com to crawl your entire website.
 I prefer Siteliner, but can be a tad expensive if you’re crawling more than 250 pages.
 Anything under 250 pages is free!

-You’ll want to find all pages on your site that have less than 1000 words and do the following:
+You’ll want to find all pages on your site (like these) that have less than 1000 words and do the following:

 - Bulk up ALL content that’s less then 1000 words

 - No index any non-important pages that don’t pertain to subject matter